New Outdoor Adventures in Upcountry, SC

 Where do you take people to show them the authentic side of Upcountry?

-We'd start on Highway 11, the Cherokee Hills Scenic Highway.
+We'd start on Highway 11, the Cherokee Foothills National Scenic Byway.
 The nationally designated scenic highway is 118 miles long and covers five of our six counties.
 It has access to outdoor recreation like Table Rock State Park and the Mountain Bridges Wilderness Area.
 The highway goes through great small towns like Landrum, Chesnee, and Salem.

 Wildwater Rafting has a treehouse you can rent, cottages, and yurts.
 They also have large sweeping cabins to accommodate big groups.
 Come for the treehouse and stay for the guided canopy tours and zip lines.
 Plus, they do all the rafting trips on the Chattooga River.